 Currently, there are ten modernized Medicare supplement insurance plans labeled A through N. Plan A only covers basic benefits while Plan F fills in all gaps of Original Medicare Parts A & B. While this may seem like a lot, we only see interest in about 3-4 plans usually.

 In Missouri, Medigap Plans F, G, and N are the most popular (and most often purchased) supplements when coupled with prescription Part D drug coverage.
-And since Plan F will no longer be for sale to new Medicare eligible consumers after 2020, we are seeing a lot more demand for Plans G and N. Many experts are forecasting above average increases on existing F plans due to this change.
+And since Plan F is no longer for sale to those eligible for Medicare in 2020 and after, we see a lot more demand for Plans G and N. Many experts are forecasting above average increases on existing F plans due to this change.

-A few insurance providers offer a High Deductible Plan F. Plan F HD provides coverage once the annual deductible of $2,300 (for 2019) is met.
-High Deductible Plan F is popular due to its affordable rates – as low as $40 a month in some cases.
-Unlike traditional F, HD Plan F tends to have very low increases.
-But be on the lookout for High Deductible Plan G as we get closer to 2020.
+A few insurance providers offer a High Deductible Plan G and F. HD Plan G (and F) provides coverage once the annual deductible of $2,340 (for 2020) is met.
+These High Deductible Medicare supplements are popular due to their affordable rates – as low as $40 a month in some cases.
+Unlike traditional Plans G and F, High Deductible supplements tend to have very low increases.

 A few carriers offer “Select plans” that require the insured to use a predetermined network of doctors and hospitals for non-emergency care.
 Assuming the insured stays in network, these plans are less expensive than traditional supplements.
 We don’t see too much demand for Select supplemental plans.